gher-uliege/drifter-raspberry-pi/07-debugging.md

 ```

-* Is the Raspberry Pi configuired in UTC?
+* Is the Raspberry Pi configured in UTC?
 Run the shell command `timedatectl` to check.
 If not, run the shell commands:

 ```
 sudo timedatectl set-timezone UTC
 ```

-* Do you get the message `drifterXY ready, switching GNSS on` ?
+* Do you get the SMS message `drifterXY ready, switching GNSS on` ?
 If not, check with the shell commands:

 ```
 journalctl -u drifter-diy.service